Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 A second baccalaureate degree may be earned by persons who already hold a bachelor's

 degree from Ferrum College or from another accredited institution.
-To earn a second
+A student who enters

 - All Liberal Arts Core Requirement courses in effect at the time of the second degree